 Kindly, they agreed to provide a replacement so I could continue testing the phone.
 Preparing the S21 Ultra for return meant grabbing all my data and restoring the device, so I swapped my SIM into a different phone for a day or so.
 Not only was I sad to see the phone go, but I also missed using it until the replacement arrived and was ready to use.
 If that doesn’t tell you what you need to know about the Galaxy S21 Ultra, I don’t know what will.

 What happened with the issues I had?
 A software update mostly solved the Wi-Fi problems on my initial review model, and I’ve had no problems with the replacement, with the phone remaining stable since and always pulling a signal even when it’s quite far away from my router.
 On charging, I used the replacement phone with a Samsung charger, a Native Union wireless charger, and an Inateck wall charging block and couldn’t replicate the problems I’d had early on.

 Just two things to consider

 Despite using the phone for almost a month, it hasn’t got any smaller.
 Obviously, it won’t actually get smaller, but what I mean is, my hands haven’t got used to holding this large phone.
 It’s still a bit of a beast, and in some circumstances I’ll reach for my iPhone 12 Pro to browse the news or watch a quick YouTube video, just because it’s so much more manageable when relaxing on the couch or in bed.

 To sum up, the Galaxy S21 Ultra is the best S Series phone I’ve used, and the first smartphone in a while that I’ve not wanted to give up using.
-If you’ve been holding off on getting one,.
+If you’ve been holding off on getting one, ,don’t do so any more.
 It’s excellent.